 What follows after selecting the map, is its downloading and processing.

 Depending on the hardware configuration, internet connection speed and map complexity, the process can take from several seconds to several minutes, and does not require any additional actions.

 Note: The first download and processing of the map may take several minutes.
 Each subsequent map launch will be much shorter (from a few to several seconds), because it will not be necessary to process it again.

-Re-downloading with processing may occur if you clear your browser's cache or update the content on the Platform.
+Re-downloading with processing may occur if you clear your browser's cache or the content on the Platform gets updated.